scalamolecule/molecule-old/README.md

 ## Dependency in your project

-Molecule 0.2.1 for Scala 2.11.4 is available at [Sonatype](https://oss.sonatype.org/content/repositories/releases/org/scalamolecule/molecule_2.11/)
+Molecule 0.2.2 for Scala 2.11.6 is available at [Sonatype](https://oss.sonatype.org/content/repositories/releases/org/scalamolecule/molecule_2.11/)
- so that you can add a dependency in your sbt file to `"org.scalamolecule" % "molecule_2.11" % "0.2.1"`.
+ so that you can add a dependency in your sbt file to `"org.scalamolecule" %% "molecule" % "0.2.2"`.

 Since Molecule generates boilerplate code from your definitions it also needs to have the `DslBoilerplate.scala` file in your project folder.
 Please have a look at how the sbt build file of the Molecule project itself puts things together and simply copy that to your own project:

 2. Setup your sbt build file [as in Molecule](https://github.com/scalamolecule/molecule/blob/master/project/build.scala):
-    - Add library dependency `"org.scalamolecule" % "molecule_2.11" % "0.2.1"`
+    - Add library dependency `"org.scalamolecule" %% "molecule" % "0.2.2"`
     - List directories where you have your [definition file(s)][setup]
 3. [Define schema][schema]
 4. `sbt compile`